Home / Professional Development / APS Awards / Researchers / Joseph Erlanger Distinguished Lectureship of the APS Central Nervous System Section

 The nomination package includes:

-• the nominees Curriculum Vitae
+• The nominees Curriculum Vitae.

-Recipients are selected by the Section steering Committee and Section Chair.
+Recipients are selected by the CNS Section steering Committee and Section Chair.
 The award is given to a prominent neuroscientist for their contributions.
-Previous awardees can be found here.
-APS member log in is required to access the historical list of recipients.